PhoenixDigiArt/media-wall-webapp-sample/readme.md

 ## Introduction

 These sample projects are designed to assist artists with creating content for the media wall at Phoenix Cinema and Arts Centre, Leicester, UK.
 They are split into two sections, Unity and JavaScript.
-You can find the documentation for the Unity sample here: [INSERT LINK].
+You can find the documentation for the Unity sample here: https://github.com/twinplanets/Phoenix-Media-Wall-Sample.

-The JavaScript section consists of a basic sample project for inspiration and a bare-bones template with just the required code for initialising a scene.
+The JavaScript section consists of a basic sample project for inspiration and a basic template with just the required code for initialising a scene and some example functionality.
 For this example, the Three.js library is used for 3D graphics.
 However, there are many other libraries that can be used, as well as using pure HTML and JS if desired.
 The samples use the webcam to allow for visitor interaction but this is not necessary.

 Sample project: https://github.com/adamstephensun/media-wall-webcam-sample